skljsklj/K-Means-FPGA-Accelerator/README.md

 Randomly initializing cluster centers (the number of clusters is a parameter chosen at the beginning).

 Iterating until convergence:

-          a.
-Calculating the color distance between each pixel and each cluster center.
+          1) Calculating the color distance between each pixel and each cluster center.

-          b.
-Assigning pixels to the nearest cluster centers (using the minimum color distance).
+          2) Assigning pixels to the nearest cluster centers (using the minimum color distance).

-          c.
-Recalculating the mean values of cluster centers to obtain their new color values.
+          3) Recalculating the mean values of cluster centers to obtain their new color values.

 Applying the final clusters to the image.